The Pozas Azules are truly a hidden gem in Taxco, Mexico.

 Total Cost for a Trip to Taxco’s Natural Pools

-It’s easy to get to the Pozas Azules from Taxco, so there’s no reason to miss these beautiful natural pools.
-We had only 24 hours in Taxco, and I still felt like we had enough time to see it all plus visit the Pozas Azules without missing anything.
+It’s so easy to get to the Pozas Azules from Taxco and there’s no reason to miss these beautiful natural pools.
+We had 24 hours in Taxco and I still felt like we had enough time to see it all plus visit the Pozas Azules without missing anything.

-I hope this short little guide helps, and I doubly hope you enjoy your time at the beautiful Pozas Azules!
+I hope this short little guide helps make your trip a bit smoother and I hope you enjoy your time at the beautiful Pozas Azules!